 Try saying each option repeatedly, out loud, to ourselves: then notice how our body reacts to each statement.

 Which option makes our body feels heavy, or shrink, which one makes the mind feels blurry, the eyes feel rather hot?
 Which option makes our body feel light and open, the mind feels calm, the eyes feel clear?

 Or, examine our bodily reaction once again: what kind of physical reactions we have when we are bored, or when we are excited?
 Try matching these bodily reactions to each option: which option makes the body react as if it were bored, and which option makes the body react energetically?

 Which option gives the sensation of pleasure, and which option gives a sense of disappointment?

-If there’s one thing I learned about making decision, it’s this: there is no right decision, or wrong decision.
+If there’s one thing I learned about making a decision, it’s this: there is no right decision or wrong decision.

 Decisions are just the many paths we choose to travel in, with all the views, stories, people, experiences, possibilities, challenges, and consequences along the way.

 Every decision we take will certainly add up to our life experience and teach us one or two things about life.
 So this is not about making the right decision, or avoid the potential for making the wrong decision.

 It is about making decisions consciously, and clearly.
 About paying close attention to why we choose one option and not another.
 To know ourselves.
 To know that whatever decisions we take, in the end, we take them consciously, by listening to ourselves, by listening to our heart.